TikTok's Oval-Lining Hack Plumped My Lips (Without Needles)

 @stxph.h Love this technique for a natural pout!
 But I wonder how this would look with a bolder lip color? 🤔 ib: @katiahaek #liplinerhack #makeuptips #makeupinspo #lippout ♬ original sound - stephhui

-Not to be mistaken for over lining (using a lip pencil to trace the outer edge of your lip line so that your lips appear larger), oval lining consists of etching a tiny line in the center of your Cupid's bow and mirroring it underneath your lower lip.
-Using those lines as a starting point, the technique then involves drawing an oval shape spanning just the center of the lip (leaving the edges free of makeup) so that the lines are connected.
+Not to be mistaken for over-lining (using a lip pencil to trace the outer edge of your lip line so that your lips appear larger), oval-lining consists of etching a tiny line in the centre of your Cupid's bow and mirroring it underneath your lower lip.
+Using those lines as a starting point, the technique then involves drawing an oval shape spanning just the centre of the lip (leaving the edges free of makeup) so that the lines are connected.

-@katiahaek ⚠️ New technique alert ⚠️ #ovallining#ovalliningtechnique#liplinerhack#beautyhacks#makeuptutorial ♬ original sound - katia Haek

 A swipe of gloss or lipstick all over the lip is supposedly all that's needed to complete the look, according to TikTokers @katiahaek, @stxph.h and @jawarshere, who are all sold.
 The effect?
-Plumper, juicier, and more shapely lips in moments.
+Plumper, juicier and more shapely lips in moments.

+@katiahaek ⚠️ New technique alert ⚠️ #ovallining#ovalliningtechnique#liplinerhack#beautyhacks#makeuptutorial ♬ original sound - katia Haek

-Most days when I wear makeup, I over line my lips using makeup artist Mario Dedivanovic's 'lip lift' technique, which pulls lips upwards.
+Most days when I wear makeup, I over-line my lips using makeup artist Mario Dedivanovic's 'lip lift' technique, which pulls lips upwards.
 But it does have a tendency to make them appear a bit pointy.
-The reason for oval-lining is that it lends lips a very natural suppleness, so that they're rounder, more pillowy, and don't look obviously defined.
+The reason for oval-lining is that it lends lips a very natural ampleness so that they're rounder, more pillowy and don't look obviously defined.
 In other words, oval-lining is the makeup method that I — and 20.8 million others on TikTok — have been looking for.

 Advertisement